TheCyaniteProject/exit_code_dev/README.md

 * Python Programmers (Any skill level) Preferably ones that have used Python+JSON
 * Artists (vector-style or pixel, any skill level) [Example of a "Vector-Style"](http://nerdapproved.com/misc-weirdness/beautiful-minimalist-game-of-thrones-fan-art/)
 * Creative people to design minimal websites to go in my game (This can be a detailed description, image, code(Python, or an easy to load script that I can view, such as HTML))

+## How To Contribute

+* Download the latest version of [Anaconda](https://www.continuum.io/downloads) Python 3.6
+* Fork this repository
+* git clone your repository

+To play the game start *ECLauncher.py*